 Clearing and student finance

-If you're funding your university studies with a student loan through Student Finance, here's what you need to know to make sure your loan application fits your Clearing choice.
+If you're funding your university studies with a student loan, here's what you need to know to make sure your loan application fits your Clearing choice.

 If you've already applied for student finance and you change your course or university through Clearing, you'll need to update this in your student finance application.